Skip to main content

 • 50-60 percent savings versus onshore California bilingual licensed Medicare staff. $16-24/hr nearshore vs $40-55/hr fully loaded.

-• AEP and OEP enrollment.
-High-volume bilingual inbound and outbound during AEP (Oct 15 to Dec 7) and OEP (Jan 1 to Mar 31).
-California-licensed agents quote and enroll in the language of the call.
+• AEP and OEP lead pre-qualification.
+High-volume bilingual inbound and outbound during AEP (Oct 15 to Dec 7) and OEP (Jan 1 to Mar 31): eligibility checks, plan-interest capture, intent scoring, scope-of-appointment capture, callback scheduling.
+Warm-transfer to your in-house licensed enrollment staff in the language of the call.

-• Member services.
-Inbound bilingual member services for benefit questions, provider directory inquiries, prescription coverage verification, ID card issuance, and SEP qualification.
+• Member services intake.
+Inbound bilingual member services for benefit questions, provider directory inquiries, prescription coverage verification, ID card issuance, and SEP eligibility intake.

-• Retention calls.
-Outbound bilingual retention to California MA enrollees flagged for disenrollment risk.
+• Retention outreach.
+Outbound bilingual retention outreach to California MA enrollees flagged for disenrollment risk, with warm-transfer to your in-house retention specialist.

-• Billing and eligibility.
-Bilingual support for premium questions, payment processing, eligibility verification, and welcome calls.
+• Billing and eligibility intake.
+Bilingual intake for premium questions, payment processing, eligibility verification, and welcome calls.

 Bilingual Delivery via CFG Colombia Operations

-• California state-specific scope of appointment, marketing rules, and timely-access scripting.
+• California state-specific scope-of-appointment capture and marketing-rule scripting.

 • Pacific shift planning.
 Colombia's EST base supports 8am-8pm Pacific via split shifts.
 AEP extended hours can run 7am-9pm Pacific.

-• California carrier-specific plan training.
+• California carrier-specific plan-basics training.
 Each carrier maintains California-specific MA, MAPD, and Medicare supplement portfolios.
-Bilingual agents complete plan-specific carrier certification before live calls.
+Bilingual fronters complete plan-basics product training (no recommendation authority) before live calls.

 DMHC, CDI, and CMS Compliance